NeysaBan/optimize-matrix-instance/README.md

 ## 🥥 Analysis

 > The analytical part will be translated later because I'm currently preoccupied with job searching 🥲 .
-This is the Chinese translation of the analysis portion, and here is the [link](https://blog.neysaban.one/article/7367663c-3a3c-44dd-aae7-db9676c35d09) to my blog.
+But the Chinese version of the analysis portion here [link](https://blog.neysaban.one/article/7367663c-3a3c-44dd-aae7-db9676c35d09) to my blog.